2016 End of Year Report

-The budget specific to Island Rec totaled $537,115.
-Tax dollars paid 36% of Island Rec’s budget, which was a decrease from 63% in 2014.
-The Lafarge Reserve Fund was closed and that money was transferred to the operating budget accounting for 25% of the budget.
-Program fees paid 31% of all budget expenses and revenue generated by other fees, grants and sponsorship account for 8%.
+The budget specific to Island Rec totaled $709,554.
+Tax dollars paid 59% of Island Rec’s budget.
+Program fees paid 28% of all budget expenses and revenue generated by other fees, grants and sponsorships accounts for 13%.

-FANS, Families and Neighbors Support Island Rec, a 501c3 created in 2012 for the purpose of expanding Island Rec’s level of service and keeping it thriving, contributed $14,700.
-In 2014 FANS contribution was $18,499.
+FANS, Families and Neighbors Support Island Rec, a 501c3 created in 2012 for the purpose of expanding Island Rec’s level of service and keeping it thriving, contributed $13,500 and a grant from the Honeywell Charitable Foundation for the playground at John O. Linde Community for $6012.00.
+The total contribution from FANS was $19,512.
 FANS continued to provide funds for Movies in the Park, Music on the Lawn, Children’s Festival, program scholarships, doggie waste bags and the 8.8k Race.
-Additionally FANS provided 64 swim lessons and prizes for events, staff and volunteer recognition awards.
+New this year, FANS offered concessions at all the Music on the Lawn nights.
+Additionally, FANS provided 135 swim lessons and prizes for events, staff and volunteer recognition awards.

 In 2014 San Juan County Assessor notified Island Rec of an error made when setting Island Rec’s tax rate collection.
 The result of this error required Island Rec to pay back $377,000 over three years.
-In 2015 the first payment of $125,731 was made.
+In 2016, the second payment of $125,731 was made.

-Earthbox Inn, Harbor Rentals, Kings Market, Islanders Bank, Islanders Insurance, Island Petroleum Services, Roche Harbor Resort, San Juan Suites, Vinny’s Ristorante, Rock Island, Soroptimists and Xtreme Fitness continue as key sponsors of Island Rec events.
+Harbor Rentals, Kings Market, Islanders Bank, Islanders Insurance, Island Petroleum Services, Roche Harbor Resort, Vinny’s Ristorante, Soroptimists, and Xtreme Fitness continue as key sponsors of Island Rec events.

-Island Rec’s Director Sally Thomsen resigned after 15 years of service.
-In May, Maddie Ovenell replaced Sally as the Interim Director and officially accepted the Director position in September.
-Lowell Jons, the Youth and Family Recreation Specialist completed his first year.
-Morgan Johnston, the Sports Recreation Specialist completed her third year.
-Jordan Reinhart completed his first year as the School’s Our Program Coordinator.
-Julie Daquelente completed her first year as the Administrative Assistant.
-Dale Downs worked in his 7th year as the Park Maintenance/Custodian.
-Island Rec employed 21 seasonal and part-time employees working Camp Eagle Rock, Sailing Classes, STAR, Open Gym, Open Fair Building and other specialty programs.
-115 volunteers contributed more than 1800 hours providing park and recreation programs and services for San Juan Islanders.
+Island Rec’s Director Maddie Ovenell completed her first year.
+Lowell Jons, the Youth and Family Recreation Specialist completed his second year.
+Morgan Johnston, the Sports Recreation Specialist completed her fourth year.
+After two years of service Jordan Reinhart resigned and Christy Haase replaced him in December as the School’s Out Program Coordinator.
+Julie Daquelente resigned and Heidi White returned in April as the Administrative Assistant.
+Brian Cool started in January in a newly created position for Island Rec as the Park Maintenance Superintendent.
+His employment end in October and Tracy Roberson replaced him in the position.
+Island Rec employed 30 seasonal and part-time employees working Camp Eagle Rock, Sailing Classes, STAR, Open Gym, Open Fair Building and other specialty programs.

 Parks, Trails and Open Space

-Island Rec operates three parks: The Family Park and Skate Park at the Fairgrounds, Eddie & Friends Dog Park and Lafarge (Gravel Pit) Open space.
-Expenses for all parks and the Trails Committee account for 10% of Island Rec’s budget with 15% of tax dollars collected financing them.
-Regular trash pick up and general maintenance occurs for these parks three times per week during spring, summer and fall, and reduced to two times per week in the winter.
+Expenses for all parks (excluding John O. Linde Community Park) and the Trails Committee account for 8% of Island Rec’s budget with 13% of tax dollars collected financing them.
+Regular trash pick up and general maintenance occurs for these parks daily during spring, summer and fall, and adjusted in the winter based on usage.

 The cornerstone of Island Rec is its year-round broad recreation programming.
 It operates in three distinct seasons, offering special events and on-going activities for people of all ages.
 The majority of Island Rec resources are dedicated to recreation programs.

-- The STAR program participation increased from an average of 17 kids per day to 26.
+- The STAR program participation stayed steady with an average of 26 participants daily.

 Partnerships are vital to Island Rec’s success and to serving the San Juan Island community effectively.
 Partnerships and cooperative programming avoids duplication of services and utilizes existing resources to deliver a better service.
 Island Rec continued its ongoing partnerships with: